 Like many of you, I was taught to hang a deer by its hind legs.
 And, like many of you, despite all the excellent reasons to hang a deer with its eyes to the sky, I continue to do it the way I’ve always done it.
 Why?
 Mainly for the same reason we wear a lucky cap, hunt the same stand on opening day, or tell the same old jokes in camp—tradition.
 Truth is, both ways of hanging a deer will end with delicious venison in the freezer if you treat it right.

-It’s easy to argue that the heads-up approach wins the deer-hanging debate, but what do you think?
+It’s easy to argue that the heads-up approach wins the deer-hanging debate, but what do you think is the best way to hang a deer?
 Share your thoughts by commenting below.